Compares Cash-ISAs/Savings-Accounts with Stocks-and-Shares-ISAs

 Money locked in a pension is often seen as too inflexible, especially early in a working lifetime.

 Pay the tax and buy an ISA is then an alternative.

 If you already receive maximum employer pension contribution and you are under 40, George Osborne's 2016 budget

-announcing Lifetime ISA's will be of interest.
+announcing Lifetime ISA's is of interest.

 From April 2017, people 18-to-40 can start an ISA account, investing up to £4,000/year and receiving 25% from government, max £1,000/year, at the end-of-each tax-year.
 25% rebate continues up to age 50.

-Last updated 11 January 2017.
+Last updated 11 February 2018.